ONLY Hot Swapping on Carts really improves Efficiency and Patient Outcomes:

 Central to this is the behavior of the Nurse.
 If a modern nurse should spend 50% of the time on documentation, surely much of that documentation should be in Real-Time – at the Point of Care.
 Ideally scanning Patient IDs and Medications and entering notes and tasks immediately.

-The reality is still, even in sophisticated markets, that the nurse takes down a note at the patient bedside, goes to the cart, usually plugged in to charge in the corridor, logs in and enters the information a 2nd time – after the event.
+The reality is still, even in sophisticated markets, that the nurse takes down a note at the patient bedside, goes to the Desktop or the cart, usually plugged in to charge in the corridor, logs in and enters the information a 2nd time – after the event.
 Leaving the cart, the nurse logs out again.

 This reality, constantly repeated, represents a staggering waste of time, reduction in potential efficiency, and an increased likelihood of mistakes – some with enormous consequences for the patient*